‘Swamp People’ Returns With More Danger And Drama [Spoilers]

 Are you a fan of the Swamp People?
 Leave your comments, thoughts, and opinions concerning Swamp People below.
 Swamp People premieres on Thursday, February 16 at 9 p.m.
 ET on the History Channel.

-[Featured Image by History]
+[Featured Image by History Channel]